Neumega Side Effects

 Applies to oprelvekin: subcutaneous powder for solution

-Along with its needed effects, oprelvekin (the active ingredient contained in Neumega) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, oprelvekin (the active ingredient contained in Neumega) may cause unwanted side effects that require medical attention.

 The side effects listed below include only those that might be caused by oprelvekin.
 To find out about other side effects that may be caused by the cancer medicines you are also receiving, see the information about those medicines.